jamielsharief/lightning/docs/orm.md

 The `hasOne` association is a `one-to-one` relationship, for example: a user has one profile.
 The foreign key is in the other table, so the profiles table has the column `user_id`.

 The following options are supported:
-- class: class for the Object Relational Mapper
+- className: class for the Object Relational Mapper
+- propertyName: the name of the property where the data will be set
 - foreignKey: the name of the foreign key in the other table
 - dependent: When set to true associated records will also be deleted
 - fields: An array of fields to select, if not provided it will use the Data Mapper default